gbmhunter/blog/content/programming/integrated-development-environments-ides/vim/index.md

 {{% note %}}
 Most VIM extensions for IDEs (including the one for IntelliJ and VS Code) support copying to the system clipboard.
 {{% /note %}}

+## Movement

+vim has two different sets of movement keys.
+The first is the standard `← → ↑ ↓`,  arrow keys.
+The second is the more harder to learn `h (left) j (down) k (up) l (right)` method.

+The idea behind `h j k l` is that they are closer to all the other vim commands, so you don't have to move you hand/finger position to use them, resulting in more faster use.
+The downside is that they are not as intuitive to use, and do not work in _insert mode_ (in insert mode they behave as the regular characters).

+## Indenting

+When writing code, a common need is to shift text left and right by a fixed indentation amount, either to make it readable in indentation agnostic languages such as C, or just to make it work in indentation sensitive languages such as Python!

+vim allows you to use the `<` and `>` keys to shift selected text left or right by the _shiftwidth_.

+Unfortunately, the selection is deselected as soon as you press the `<` or `>` keys.
+While you can still repeat the indentation with `.`,  you cannot reverse the indentation with the opposite chevron key without re-selecting the text (of course, undo will still work).
+A shortcut for re-selecting the lines is `gv`.

+When in normal mode, you can press `>>` or `<<` to shift the current line.

+When in insert mode, you can use `Ctrl-T` to indent right and `Ctrl-D` to indent left (unindent).